-Fiona is a senior lecturer at the University of Western Australia where she teaches on the Master of International Law and the Law and Society Major.
+Fiona is an Associate Professor at the University of Western Australia where she teaches on the Master of International Law and the Law and Society Major.
 Her current research interests include international human rights law, in particular United Nations human rights mechanisms and the role of Non-governmental Organisations (NGOs).
-She also has an interest in business and human rights, including modern slavery and co-convenes the UWA Modern Slavery Research Cluster.
+She also has an interest in business and human rights, including modern slavery, and convenes the UWA Modern Slavery Research Cluster.

-Fiona previously lectured at the Centre for Human Rights Education, Curtin University.
-She worked in research and policy roles in the NGO sector in Ireland and Australia for over ten years, specialising in racial equality and disability rights.
+Fiona worked in research and policy roles in the NGO sector in Ireland and Australia for over ten years, specialising in racial equality and disability rights.
 Prior to that, she worked in the private sector as a management consultant in Ireland, across Europe and in Australia.
 She has an LLB (Hons) in Common and Civil Law with French from the Queen's University of Belfast, a Masters in Human Rights from Curtin University and a PhD from the University of Western Australia.